-- (i) The pharmacist's role in patient-care, industrial and other settings relevant to health or social care. - (ii) Problem-solving in all main aspects of managing medicines (dispensing only being a part of this), clinical pharmacy, responding to symptoms, provision of drug and patient information, recognition and reporting of adverse drug reactions and assessment of drug interactions, drug utilisation evaluation, and measuring outcomes in support of evidence-based practice and achieving maximum clinical effectiveness. - (iii) Principles and methodologies of the social and behavioural sciences relevant to pharmacy. - (iv) Health policy and economics, including particularly pharmacoeconomics and pharmacoepidemiology. - (v) Theory and practice of personal and inter-personal skills, including written and verbal communication skills, and study skills. - (vi) The pharmacist as a Qualified Person in the pharmaceutical industry. - (vii) Codes of practice and acceptable standards of practice, including the PSI statutory code of conduct for Pharmacists, Practice practice Guidelines guidelines of the Pharmaceutical Society of Ireland and those relating to continuing professional development. - (viii) Approaches to quality assurance and Total Quality Management, including Good Pharmaceutical Manufacturing Practice, Good Distribution Practice, Good Laboratory Practice and Good Clinical Practice (within clinical trials). - (ix) Pharmacy Law and ethics and professionalism, their role and importance within pharmacy. - (x) The use of information technology in pharmacy and more widely in health care.
+- (i) The pharmacist's role in patient-care and patient safety in community, hospital, industrial and academic pharmacy settings. - (ii) Problem-solving in all main aspects of managing medicines (dispensing only being a part of this), clinical pharmacy practice (including medication safety and medicines information), responding to symptoms, provision of drug and patient information, recognition, management and reporting of adverse drug reactions and quality defects and assessment of drug interactions, drug utilisation evaluation, and measuring outcomes in support of evidence-based practice and achieving maximum clinical effectiveness. - (iii) Principles and methodologies of the social and behavioural sciences relevant to pharmacy. - (iv) Health policy and concepts of health economics, including those related to pharmacoeconomics and pharmacoepidemiology. - (v) Theory and practice of personal and inter-personal skills, including written and verbal communication skills, and study skills. - (vi) The pharmacist as a Qualified Person in the pharmaceutical industry. - (vii) Codes of practice and acceptable standards of practice, including the PSI statutory code of conduct for Pharmacists, practice guidelines of the Pharmaceutical Society of Ireland and those relating to continuing professional development. - (viii) Approaches to quality assurance and Total Quality Management, including Good Manufacturing Practice, Good Distribution Practice, Good Laboratory Practice and Good Clinical Practice (within clinical trials). - (ix) Pharmacy Law and ethics and professionalism, their role and importance within pharmacy and society. - (x) The use of information technology in pharmacy and more widely in health care.